dcs-admin/microservices/README.md

-## Zupkin Server : for distributed tracing
+## Zupkin Server : For distributed tracing

 For both user and dept services add following properties will push the logs to distributed ZipKin server